 7. For fragrance at The Original Farmers Market and The Grove

-Located just south of the West Hollywood area, the popular farmers’ markets are open daily, but the hours change with almost daily regularity.
+Located just south of the West Hollywood area, the popular farmers’ markets are open daily, but the hours change almost every day.
 Established in 1934, the cream-colored buildings promise their visitors access to fresh fruit and the smell of ready-to-eat snacks.
 It’s possible that you may have to enjoy your meal outside of the market area, or wait for your table, due to high interest.

 If you’re in the mood for a slightly more commercial and fun-filled experience, head to neighbouring The Grove.
 In addition to places to shop, you’ll find a number of restaurants, a cinema and a variation of regular special events.
-The Grove opens its doors daily from ten to eight, nine or ten in the evening, depending on the day.
+The Grove opens daily from 10 AM to 8 PM or later, depending on the day.
 It is located on W. Third Street.

 8. The somewhat bizarre beach of Venice